 How do orders and delegation differ?

 For example, a nurse educator with the appropriate knowledge, skill, and judgement may teach a group of nurses how to adjust a pacemaker.
-Following the education session, the nurses will have the competence but they will not have the authority to perform the controlled act until it is delegated by an authorized practitioner, such as a physician.
+Following the education session, the nurses will have the competence, but they will not have the authority to perform the controlled act until it is delegated by an authorized practitioner, such as a physician.

-A number of requirements need to be met to ensure the delegated procedure is performed safely.
-One of the requirements is being satisfied that the delegatee has the knowledge, skill and judgment.
-One of the ways to ensure this is through teaching.
+A number of requirements need to be met to ensure the delegated activity is performed safely.
+One of the requirements is being satisfied that the delegatee has the knowledge, skill and judgment.This can be done through teaching.